Crowfunder/proxy-bloxy/README.md

 # Features
 It's simple, yet feature-rich:
 - Local network devices autodiscovery.
+- Multiprocessing
 - Handling CSV files as input instead of auto-discovery.
-- A nice installator script.
+- A single-file installation script written in bash.
 - Ability to run without any visual output.
 - Fancy ASCII logo
 - And some more!

 ### Options
-Entire script has following options
+proxy-bloxy has the following options:

 ```

 -h, --help                                         show this help message and exit

 -i INTERFACE, --interface INTERFACE                Pick an interface which'll be used.